ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 - **Credentials**

-   Credentials are used by {{ site.data.product.title_short }} for authentication when running embedded workflows against machines, synchronizing with inventory sources, and importing project content from a version control system.
+   Credentials are used by {{ site.data.product.title_short }} for any authentication that is required when running embedded workflows, and when importing workflows from a version control system.

    This page lists, and provides a summary of, the credentials for accessing and using embedded workflows.
 From this page, you can add, update, and delete credentials.

-   These credentials are tied to the provider instance, and are used by the workflow when it runs.
-The credential types are defined by the provider.

 #### UI Field Updates
 {: #field_updates}